 Vitamin D is known as the “sunshine” vitamin.
 It is an essential fat-soluble nutrient.
 It helps keep bones healthy and strong, helps cell growth, and benefits immune function.

-Vitamin D deficiency occurs when your body doesn't absorb the recommend levels.
+Vitamin D deficiency occurs when your body doesn’t absorb the recommended levels.
 Insufficient vitamin D levels can cause your bones to become misshapen, brittle, or thin.
 It can also lead to a number of health problems, including:

 Studies have shown a link between vitamin D deficiency and depression.
 Researchers behind a 2013 meta-analysis noticed that study participants with depression also had low vitamin D levels.
 The same analysis found that, statistically, people with low vitamin D were at a much greater risk of depression.